AdobeDocs/photoshop-api-docs/README.md

 Azure: By generating a SAS (Shared Access Signature) for upload/download
 Dropbox: Generate temporary upload/download links using https://dropbox.github.io/dropbox-api-v2-explorer/

-Internal Adobe Employees can use Adobe: by referencing the path to the files in Creative Cloud
+Internal Adobe Employees can use Adobe Creative Cloud Storage by referencing the path to the files in Creative Cloud.

 ### Tracking document changes